Avodart

 Usage & Dosage

-Take one Avodart (dutasteride) 0.5 mg capsule once daily by mouth, with or without food, at any time of day.
-Swallow the capsule whole, do not chew, crush, or open it, as contact with the contents can irritate the mouth and throat, and the active ingredient must not be handled by women who are pregnant.
+Take one 0.5 mg capsule once daily at the same time each day.
+Swallow the capsule whole with water; do not chew, crush, or open the capsule, as the contents may irritate the oropharyngeal mucosa.

 Side Effects